DiegooDevs/TradeBot-V2/README.md

-# Joins-Off-Bypassed-v2
-A Joins Off extension for Opera GX That lets you join your friends even if there Joins Are Off.
+#TradeBotV2, ChoppaaW
+Trade Bot, send op trades to people until accepted, 90% work rate.

-tutorial on how to use - https://streamable.com/ipc0e1
+Tutorial on how to use -

+----------------------------------S/O Dev For helpin me with Scripting